dreamking60/d3-start-to-finish-leanpub/manuscript/26 PRACTICAL Add state management.md

     └── update.js
 ```

-In `index.html` we link to the new file:
+In `index.html` link to the new file:

 {caption: "index.html", line-numbers: false}
 ```html